 Fill the holes

-Over the years, your walls can take a bit of a hammering, especially with nails and screws Back Camerabeing inserted to hang paintings which can lead to surrounding areas cracking and chipping.
+Over the years, your walls can take a bit of a hammering, especially with nails and screws being inserted to hang paintings which can lead to surrounding areas cracking and chipping.
 You may also remove the old wallpaper to find hairline cracks in the surface.
 These all need filling otherwise you’ll see them through the new paper and you’ll only be storing up problems for the future.
 Use a vinyl compound and a broad knife and thoroughly push it into the holes and cracks.
 After it’s completely dry, sand until smooth.

 Previously painted walls

 If the wall was painted in the past, your paper won’t hang properly on it as it will be too shiny, even if a matte finish was used.
-If the paint is Back Cameraold and flaking, it will need scraping and then sanding to a smooth finish.
+If the paint is old and flaking, it will need scraping and then sanding to a smooth finish.
 Finish this stage by washing with an all-purpose cleaner and allow to dry.
 It’s then time to add the primer.
 Don’t skimp on this stage as any paint chips will show through the new layer.

 The nightmare of textured walls